penguinnick/Herd_Demography/README.md

 Once the age classes are set, the wrapper function `build_tcla()` from `HerdDynamics` uses the `mmage::fclass` function to create the data.frame `tcla`.
-Parameter `nbphase` sets the timestep interval, which should be either annually (12) or monthly (1). `tcla` table includes for each age group, the length of each group (i.e., 2 months, 4 months, 6 months, 12 months, etc.), and the minimum and maximum ages of the group.
+Parameter `nbphase` sets the timestep interval, which should be either annually (12) or monthly (1).
+The `tcla` data.frame consists of the length of each group (i.e., 2 months, 4 months, 6 months, 12 months, etc.) and the minimum and maximum ages of the group for males and females.
 This procedure is streamlined by the customized `build_tcla` function which is designed to adjust the values provided as input (lclass) according to `nbphase`, and recognize whether `lclass` is formatted for a “truncated” or “untruncated” model.
 We use the `lclass` variable in the `Payne_ages` table provided by `HerdDynamics`, which has already been set up to track age in months.
 So we can set `nbphase` to 1.

 ``` r
 #-- Build tcla table using HerdDynamics::build_tcla()